If you do not see your specific question below, please contact us.

 Question-How do I obtain a real estate appraisal license?

-Answer-In order to obtain a real estate appraisal license, the states of Maine and New Hampshire require the successful completion of 75 hours of AQB-approved qualifying education.
-Fifteen hours of the required qualifying education must be an approved Uniform Standards of Professional Appraisal Practice (USPAP) course.
+Answer-In order to obtain a real estate appraisal license, the states of Maine and New Hampshire require the successful completion of 75 hours of AQB-approved qualifying education, fifteen hours must be an approved Uniform Standards of Professional Appraisal Practice (USPAP) course.

-Then make arrangements to work under the direct supervision of a certified residential real property appraiser or certified general real property appraiser who meets the qualifications for supervisor.
+Then the individual must make arrangements to work under the direct supervision of a certified residential real property appraiser or certified general real property appraiser who meets the qualifications for supervisor.

 Special Note: The Trainee's supervisor is required by Chapter 230, Section 1 (A)(3) of the Board's rules, to personally inspect each appraised property with the trainee for a minimum of the first fifty (50) appraisals AND until the supervisor determines that the trainee is competent in accordance with the Competency Rule of Uniform Standrads of Professional Appraisal Practice for the property type.